johnmarkcabusog/backend-assessment-js/README.md

 ## Endpoints

 ### 1. **GET /api/products**
 Fetches all the products saved in the database.
+If product data is empty, proceed to executing endpoint 2.

 - **Response**: Returns a list of all products.
 - **Example**: `GET http://localhost:3000/api/products`